wireapp/wire-server/docs/src/developer/developer/federation-design-aspects.md

 (like remove remote users from local conv), plus it is not convenient to edit and re-deploy config files every time that happens.
-Hence remotes are stored in cassandra in brig, and every pod of every service keeps a cache in a `TVar` (this information is needed in many end-points).
+Hence remotes are stored in cassandra in brig, and every pod of every service keeps a cache in an `IORef` in its `Env` (this information is needed in many end-points, so it has to remain as fast as read access to `Env`).

-This secion elaborates on the implementation.
+This section elaborates on the implementation.
 See {ref}`configuring-remote-connections` for the administrator's point of view.
-Go read that section now!
+If you haven't done so, go read that section now!

-The state is persistent in cassandra table `brig.federation_remotes` brig itself for performance keeps a `TVar` that it updates at regular intervals.
-Plus provides the contents of the `TVar` via an internal CRUD API (see {ref}`configuring-remote-connections` for the links).
+The state is persisted in cassandra table `brig.federation_remotes`. brig provides the contents via an internal CRUD API (see {ref}`configuring-remote-connections` for the links).
+In the future, we may decide that brig needs to cache the table itself, but for now (`GET` is only used for the internal end-point to share it with other services) we hope to get away with the simple solution and always read from cassandra directly.

-Update intervals are currently supplied by Brig in same response that carries the federation domain lists.
-This allows for simplified control of the update times and minimises changes to both services and their configuration files.

 Introduced in
 [PR#3260](https://github.com/wireapp/wire-server/pull/3260).